OwenFeik/realmview/README.md

 * Sprites
     * Hide sprite menu when no sprite selected
     * Use sprite menu to change texture
-    * Group sprites
 * Media
     * Place media in directories
 * Projects
 * Game
     * Manage fog of war by player
-    * Hide illegal dropdown options for players
+    * Hide illegal dropdown options for players, sprites
     * When the WebSocket is closed, try to reconnect or redirect to a "game ended" page
     * Associate each client with a user.
 When a user connects a second time,